BaiduHiDeviOS/iOS-Tech-Weekly/README.md

 ### 网络
 名称 | 推荐理由
 ------- | -------
-[SwiftyOAuth](https://github.com/delba/SwiftyOAuth)| A simple OAuth library for iOS with a built-in set of providers [Moya](https://github.com/Moya/Moya)| Network abstraction layer written in Swift.
+[PMHTTP](https://github.com/postmates/PMHTTP)| Swift/Obj-C HTTP framework with a focus on REST and JSON [SwiftyOAuth](https://github.com/delba/SwiftyOAuth)| A simple OAuth library for iOS with a built-in set of providers [Moya](https://github.com/Moya/Moya)| Network abstraction layer written in Swift.
 [Reachability.swift](https://github.com/ashleymills/Reachability.swift) | Replacement for Apple's Reachability re-written in Swift with closures.